-The Company had approximately \$1.5 million of unrecognized tax benefits as of both December 31, 2017 and 2016.
+The Company had approximately \$1.6 million and \$1.5 million of unrecognized tax benefits as of December 31, 2018 and 2017, respectively.
 As the Company has a full valuation allowance on its deferred tax assets, the unrecognized tax benefits have reduced the deferred tax assets and the valuation allowance in the same amount.
 The Company does not expect the amount of unrecognized tax benefits to materially change in the next twelve months.